emceelam/nginx-mojolicious-mysql/mysql/README.md

     docker exec --interactive --tty mysql-server /bin/sh

+While shelled in, you can use the mysql client

+    mysql -u root -p

 When you are done, you may stop the MySQL docker.

     docker container stop mysql-server